Szymon-Stefanski/metaheuristics_project/README.md

   allowing it to escape local optima.
 Gradually reduces its acceptance rate by lowering a "temperature" parameter over time.

+- **Tabu Search**
+  A local search metaheuristic that uses memory structures to avoid revisiting recent solutions (tabu list).
+  It explores neighboring solutions while keeping track of recently visited states to escape local optima.
+  Optionally supports backtracking to the last promising solution if no valid neighbors are found.

 ## 🧠 Project Focus

 - Experiment with different metaheuristic optimization techniques